 When Joe Gordon was inducted into the Hall of Fame three summers ago, he became the 51st former Yankee player, manager or team executive to join the Hall.
 (Jacob Rupert later became the 52nd) Most of the names on this list are familiar ex-Yankees but there are a few who, though well-known as great baseball players, were not at all noted or remembered for their time wearing Pinstripes.
 The two ex-Yankee members of Cooperstown who are tied for spending the least amount of time in a New York uniform are the great hitter and outfielder, Paul “Big Poison” Waner and today’s birthday celebrant, Burleigh Grimes.
 Both appeared in just ten Yankee games at the very end of their illustrious careers.
 Grimes was baseball’s last and arguably most famous legitimate spitball pitcher.
 In fact, his 270th and final big league win came as a Yankee in 1934 and marked the last time in the history of Major League baseball that the winning pitcher was permitted to throw a spitball.
 Grimes was born in Emerald, WI on August 18, 1893.

-Also born on this date, 51 years after Grimes was born, was this former Yankee third baseman and third base coach.
+Also born on this date, 51 years after Grimes was born, was this former Yankee third baseman and third base coach and this one-time Yankee outfielder.

 Chad Qualls was what you would call a Yankee band aid.
 As the season progresses, a player on your roster gets injured, goes into a slump or for one reason or another does not perform well in a certain situation that is frequently encountered by your team.
 This causes a “hole” in your team’s roster that needs to get filled or covered over.
 Cory Wade had been pitching super out of the bullpen since the Yankees signed him as a free agent in June of 2011.
 He went 6-1 last year for New York and after his first fifteen appearances this season, his ERA was just 1.59 and he looked near un-hittable.
 Then all of a sudden, he couldn’t get anyone out.
 By the end of June, his ERA had exploded to 5.79 runs per game.
 In his first appearance in July, he was called in to pitch with one out in the seventh inning of a Yankee/Red Sox game with his team trailing 5-4.
 Seven batters later, it was still the seventh inning, Boston was ahead 9-4 and Wade was being replaced by Clay Rapada on the mound.
 A day later, he was replaced on the Yankee roster by today’s Pinstripe Birthday Celebrant.